CMDR-Squedie/EDConstrDepot/README.md

 The most recent active construction depot is selected by default, regardless of the owner.
 Use the popup menu (right mouse button) to select specific construction depot, switch markets or use Fleet Carrier options.
-You can use **Add Construction Info** command to enter your own short text about each construction (eg. there is no construction type in journal, use this command if you need it).
+You can use **Construction Info** command to set construction type and enter your own short text about each construction.

-You can manage all your colonies, visited markets and constructions in one place using the **Manage All** command.
+You can manage all your colonies, visited markets and constructions using the **Manage All** command.
 This tool lets you filter data, search for commodities, quickly set active market or construction, ignore/forget selected markets, check market economies, compare markets or their historical snapshots, track your colonies, search for colony candidates (visited systems only), measure distances etc.

 _(Markets are only updated if you actually visit them, merely docking is not sufficient)._